 NOTE: the pictures show the old Jaipur Silk Fino, the Jaipur Peace colours may differ slightly in shade and are not yet on stock!

-On an Eri silk worm farm in the Northeast of Thailand, the raw material for this wonderful silk yarn is harvested in a totally cruelty-free way: The cocons of the Eri silkworm, which is a different breed than the mulberry silk worm, spin a different kind of cocon.
-On our suppliers farm the cocons are cut so that the worms can escape before being cooked, instead of cooking the cocons with the silk worms inside, like it is done all over the world with traditionally produced mulberry silk.
+On an Eri silk worm farm in the Northeast of Thailand, the raw material for this wonderful silk yarn is harvested in a totally cruelty-free way: The cocons of the Eri silkworm, which is a different breed than the mulberry silk worm.
+It lives for example on Maniok plants and spins a different kind of cocon.
+The worm "eats his way out of the cocon" and flies away before the kokon is harvested by hand and then cooked to gain the precious thread.
+In the case of mulberry silk, the cocons are cooked with the silk worms inside in order to obtain an endless thread.
 As far as our research shows, we are the only brand that offers this precious and eco-friendly yarn for the hand-knitting industry.

-Eri silk is not as shiny as mulberry silk, but just as heavy and therefore nicely drapy.
+Eri silk has a subtle shimmer but is not as shiny as mulberry silk, because the thread is not endless, but just as heavy and therefore nicely drapy.
 It has a „dryer" look and feel, more resembling a bourette silk, although Jaipur Peace Silk is more evenly spun and is much more stable than for example our bourette silk Soft Silk.
 Jaipur Peace Silk has the same gauge as our good old friend Jaipur Silk Fino, so all patterns for that yarn can easily be used for this animal-friendly new silk alternative.